Former Polish PM Kaczynski questioned over spyware allegations in parliament

 The revelations, first reported by the Associated Press in 2021, shocked Poland and added to the European Union's concerns that the Law and Justice government was undermining the rule of law.

-Kaczynski was prime minister in 2006-2007, but continued to play a key role in Poland’s politics after leaving the job office, especially when his Law and Justice party ruled again in 2015-2023.
+Kaczyński was prime minister in 2006-2007, but continued to play a key role in Poland’s politics after leaving the job, especially when his Law and Justice party ruled again in 2015-2023.
 He was considered Poland's most powerful politician during the period the spyware was used and held a variety of posts, including deputy prime minister for security.

 The opposition leader insists he has nothing to tell the investigative commission and has insisted that many countries use spyware to combat crime.